Bachelor’s Degree (BSW) in Social Work

 Expected Educational Outcomes

 The Social Work Program prepares its graduates for generalist social work practice at the BSW level through mastery of the Council on Social Work Education’s core competencies listed below.
-Students are expected to demonstrate beginning level skill in ten core competencies:
+Students are expected to demonstrate entry-level skills in ten core competencies:

 - Identify as a professional social worker and conduct oneself accordingly

 - Apply social work ethical principles to guide professional practice.

 - Apply critical thinking to inform and communicate professional judgments.

 - Engage in diversity and difference in practice.